ZGirouard/MyWebsite/README.md

 # MyWebsite
-Teaching myself how to build a website
+Teaching myself how to build a website.
+Written using CSS and HTML.
+Written with Sublime Text editor.